 We have senior officer employment agreements with Messrs.
-Evans and Venturella, and Ms. Schlarb.
+Evans and Donahue, and Ms. Schlarb.
 The employment agreements have rolling two-year terms which continue until each executive reaches age 67 absent their earlier termination.
-We also have a senior officer employment agreement in place with Mr. Donahue through July 11, 2020, his retirement date.
+We had a senior officer employment agreement with Mr. Bulfin through January 1, 2019.
+Mr. Bulfin retired on January 1, 2019.
+Due to Mr. Bulfin's valuable expertise and experience with GEO's legal activities, GEO entered into a consulting agreement with Mr. Bulfin.
+Please see page 32 for additional information regarding Mr. Bulfin's consulting agreement.

-The amounts of base salaries that were paid to each of these executives during fiscal years 2019, 2018 and 2017 are set forth in the Summary Compensation Table above.
+The amounts of base salaries that were paid to each of these executives during fiscal years 2018, 2017 and 2016 are set forth in the Summary Compensation Table above.
 The executives are also entitled to receive a target annual incentive bonus in accordance with the terms of our Senior Management Performance Award Plan which is further described below.